 - A. Applicability of privacy standards.
 The Privacy and Security Rules apply to PHI in all forms electronic, written, oral, and any other form. - B. Use of PHI in oral communications.
-CASE personnel may orally coordinate CASE's services.
-CASE personnel may discuss a individual's PHI over the telephone with the individual, a physician, or a family member. - C. Documentation of oral communications.
-CASE is not required to document any information, including oral information, that is used or disclosed for treatment, payment, or health care operations.
-However, where the Privacy and Security Rules or CASE's Privacy and Security Policies require documentation of other types of disclosures, oral communications are included in such requirement.
-For example, oral disclosures of PHI for purposes other than treatment, payment, or health care operations must be documented in order to provide an individual with a complete accounting of disclosures.

-D. CASE's duty to safeguard PHI.
-It is CASE's policy to reasonably safeguard PHI, including oral information, from any intentional or unintentional uses or disclosures that are in violation of the Privacy and Security Rules or CASE's privacy and security policies.
-This means that CASE will make reasonable efforts to prevent improper uses and disclosures of PHI.
-Such measures include, where practical:
+CWRU personnel may orally coordinate CWRU's services.
+CWRU personnel may discuss an individual's PHI over the telephone with the individual, a physician, or a family member. - C. Documentation of oral communications.
+CWRU is not required to document any information, including oral information, that is used or disclosed for treatment, payment, or health care operations.
+However, where the Privacy and Security Rules or CWRU's Privacy and Security Policies require documentation of other types of disclosures, oral communications are included in such requirement.
+For example, oral disclosures of PHI for purposes other than treatment, payment, or health care operations must be documented in order to provide an individual with a complete accounting of disclosures. - D. CWRU's duty to safeguard PHI.
+It is CWRU's policy to reasonably safeguard PHI, including oral information, from any intentional or unintentional uses or disclosures that are in violation of the Privacy and Security Rules or CWRU's privacy and security policies.
+This means that CWRU will use reasonable efforts to prevent improper uses and disclosures of PHI.

+VIII.
+DECEASED INDIVIDUALS

+It is CWRU's policy to protect the PHI of deceased individuals in accordance with the Privacy and Security Rules and CWRU'S Privacy and Security Policies for as long as CWRU maintains the information.

 IX.
-DECEASED INDIVIDUALS

-It is CASE's policy to protect the PHI of deceased individuals in accordance with the Privacy and Security Rules and CASE's Privacy and Security Policies for as long as CASE maintains the information.

-X. PERSONAL REPRESENTATIVES
+PERSONAL REPRESENTATIVES

-CASE must treat a person as the personal representative of an individual if the person is, under applicable Ohio or federal law, authorized to act on behalf of the individual in making decisions related to health care.
+CWRU must treat a person as the personal representative of an individual if the person is, under applicable Ohio or federal law, authorized to act on behalf of the individual in making decisions related to health care.
 However, the representative must be treated as the individual only to the extent that PHI is relevant to the matters on which the personal representative is authorized to represent the individual.
-For instance, if the personal representative is authorized to act on the individual's behalf only with respect to the individual's treatment for a particular condition, then CASE may disclose to the personal representative only that information that is relevant to the individual's treatment for that condition.
-In addition, the personal representative's rights are limited by the scope of his or her authority under law.
+For instance, if the personal representative is authorized to act on the individual's behalf only with respect to the individual's treatment for a particular condition, then CWRU may disclose to the personal representative only that information that is relevant to the individual's treatment for that condition.
+In addition, the personal representative's rights are limited by the scope of their authority under law.

-XI.
-DE-IDENTIFICATION AND LIMITED DATA SETS
+X. DE-IDENTIFICATION AND LIMITED DATA SETS